ZachThomasAU/calibre-library-ts/README.md

-# calibredb-ts
+# calibre-library-ts

 A fully-typed TypeScript wrapper for the [Calibre](https://calibre-ebook.com/) command-line tool (`calibredb`).
-This library allows Node.js applications to interact with Calibre libraries programmatically.
+This library allows Node.js applications to interact with a Calibre library programmatically.

 ## Features